About

 Street art in times of crisis

 Artists and writers producing work in the streets – including tags, graffiti, murals, stickers, and other installations on walls, pavement, and signs – are in a unique position to respond quickly and effectively in a moment of crisis.
 Street art’s ephemeral nature serves to reveal very immediate and sometimes fleeting responses, often in a manner that can be raw and direct.
 At the same time, in the context of a crisis, street art also has the potential to transform urban space and foster a sustained political dialogue, reaching a wide audience and making change possible.
+This archive focuses on art that was produced in the 2020 uprising and in the context of ongoing demands for racial justice and societal transformation.

 Building a collection

 The Urban Art Mapping project is exclusively in the digital realm.
 We made the decision early on not to collect any physical artifacts.
-Our database contains only images of street art, and we define that quite broadly – we consider graffiti and stickers to be of equal significance and value to the archive as commissioned murals, for example.
+Our archive contains only images of street art, and we define that quite broadly – we consider graffiti and stickers to be of equal significance and value to the archive as commissioned murals, for example.
 Each record has at least one photograph (but sometimes more) and metadata that provides as much information as we have about the piece.
 We include the name of the artist if we know it and if the artist chooses to be identified, as well as the name of the person who documented it and submitted it to us (also according to their wishes).
 We identify key themes and we write detailed descriptions, providing as much context as we can.
 This often requires research, so it is slow work, and the database is always a work in progress.

 The majority of the pieces in our database were documented by crowdsourcing.
 People have taken pictures and then submitted them to us.
 One of our goals is to decenter authority of the archive.
 Street art matters because it represents the voices of the community, often providing a counter-institutional perspective, and so a crowd-sourced archive is in keeping with the goals of this art form itself.